Bonaduz: Education

 In Bonaduz about 77.3% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Politics

 In the 2007 federal election the most popular party was the CVP which received 32% of the vote.
 The next three most popular parties were the SVP (31.9%), the SPS (22.4%) and the FDP (12.3%).

 Economy

-As of 2005, Bonaduz has an unemployment rate of 1.41%.
+As of 2005, Bonaduz had an unemployment rate of 1.41%.
 Employment and businesses were organized as follows: